HSBC launches global wealth trading platform in the UAE

 Customers can open an investment account through the app, without the need to go into a branch and access their HSBC funds to start trading on the WorldTrader platform on mobile or desktop.

+“The UAE holds significant strategic importance for HSBC, and WorldTrader is one of many ways we are investing in our digital wealth capabilities to better serve the sophisticated needs of our international-minded affluent clients.”

-HSBC’s Affluent Investor Snapshot 2024, a global survey polling investor behaviours and priorities across 11 international investment markets, reveals that more than half (55 per cent) of the survey’s respondents in the UAE plan to increase their overseas investments.
+HSBC’s Affluent Investor Snapshot 2024, a global survey polling investor behaviours and priorities across 11 international investment markets, reveals that more than half (55%) of the survey’s respondents in the UAE plan to increase their overseas investments.

 WorldTrader’s extensive network covering up to 77 exchanges across 25 markets directly addresses the growing customer demand for international investments.